Non-Repeatable Read Concurrency Problem in SQL Server

 In order to solve the Non-Repeatable Read Problem in SQL Server, we need to use either Repeatable Read Transaction Isolation Level or any other higher isolation level such as Snapshot or Serializable.
 Please have a look at the following diagram for a better idea i.e. which isolation level solve which concurrency problems in SQL Server.

 So, let us set the transaction isolation level of Transaction 1 to repeatable read (you can also use any higher transaction isolation level).
 This will ensure that the data that Transaction 1 has read will be prevented from being updated or deleted elsewhere.
 This solves the non-repeatable read concurrency issue.

-In the next article, I will discuss the Phantom Read Concurrency Problem in SQL Server with an example.
-Here, in this article, I try to explain the Non-Repeatable Read Concurrency Problem in SQL Server with an example.
+In the next article, I am going to discuss Phantom Read Concurrency Problem in SQL Server with Examples.
+Here, in this article, I try to explain the Non-Repeatable Read Concurrency Problem in SQL Server with Examples.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, question, or comments about this Non-Repeatable Read Concurrency Problem in SQL Server with Examples article.